The student must...

 * take a language course abroad that counts toward the Global Studies 4-semester language requirement.

-NB No more than 3 credits can transfer from a summer abroad.
-No more than 6 credits can transfer toward the Global Studies major for one semester abroad.
-No more than 12 credits can transfer for a year of study abroad.
+NB No more than 3 credits can transfer from a summer abroad; no more than 6 credits can transfer for one semester abroad; and no more than 12 credits can transfer for a year of study abroad toward the Global Studies major.